 Preparing for Analysis

-Open the software and click the ‘Analyse’ tab in the top left of the window.
+Open the software and click the ‘Analyze’ tab in the top left of the window.

 Contact Angle Goniometer Software Analyse tab

-The Analyse tab in the Ossila Contact Angle Software.
+The Analyze tab in the Ossila Contact Angle Software.

-Load the video to be analysed using the ‘Load Video’ button.
+Load the video to be analyzed using the ‘Load Video’ button.
 The video will appear in the central display.
-Navigate through the video frames until you find a frame that you would like to analyse.
+Navigate through the video frames until you find a frame that you would like to analyze.
 The figure below shows a droplet on a piece of cardboard that has variations in surface flatness.

 Frame navigation